6.001 Shining Dogwood Cutter (Antispila metallella) mines and cut-outs in Dogwood, Salterhebble, Halifax on Aug. 12th 2025.

 10.001 Oak Blotch-miner (Tischeria ekekebladella) Apr.
 3rd 2010.
 Reared from mines found in oak in North Dean wood the previous October.

 10.003 Bramble Blotch-miner (Coptotriche marginea) mine in bramble, Tag meadow, Cromwell Bottom, Mar.
 22nd 2018.
-In late winter the mines have weathered and whitened, they are a blotch with random fingers protruding in to the leaf blade.
+In late winter the mines have weathered and whitened, they're a blotch with random fingers protruding in to the leaf.

 10.003 Bramble Blotch-miner (Coptotriche marginea), May 1st 2014.
 Reared from a mine in Bramble found in Long wood on Mar.
 14th the same year.